UMichStatistics/ComputingClub/content/workshops/hugo_academic/deploy_github.md

 ## Hosting

-At this point, the `docs` folder of your repository contains the necessary files to have a functionning website.
+At this point, the `docs` folder of your repository contains the necessary files to have a functioning website.
 However, you need to activate the hosting feature of your repository for GitHub to start hosting the contents of `docs`.
 In the *Settings* tabs of your repository, scroll down to the *GitHub Pages* section.
 There, use the drop-down menu under *Source* to `master branch /docs folder`.

 Wait a few seconds and check out your awesome website!